neefrehman/millzbot/server/README.md

 ## Middleware API

 For this project I've also included some functions that act as a middleware API.
-These connect the model to the platforms that the bot will be interacting with (in this case, Twitter and Slack).
+These connect the model to the platforms that the bot will be interacting with (in this case, Twitter, Slack, and a website for the bot).
 I've done this to separate each platform's concerns and dependencies from one another.
 These are each deployed as [Google Cloud Functions](https://cloud.google.com/functions), and you can find them in the `api` folder.

-For the demo website (found in the `/www` folder), I've also created a `generate-text.js` function, which is deployed along with the site to [Netlify Functions](https://docs.netlify.com/functions/configure-and-deploy/).
-This allows me to hide the `REQUEST_TOKEN` as an environment variable.
-If you're not using a token for validation, you can simply request text form the Cloud Run server directly from the client.